videolan/x265/doc/reST/cli.rst

 .. option:: --frame-threads, -F

-   Number of concurrently encoded frames
+   Number of concurrently encoded frames.
+Using a single frame thred gives a slight improvement in compression, since the entire reference frames are always available for motion compensation, but it has severe performance implications.

-   **Range of values:** >=0.  **Default** = auto-determined from a formula based on the number of CPU cores
+   **Range of values:** >=0. **Default** = auto-determined based on the number of CPU cores

-.. option::--log
+.. option:: --log

-   Logging level
+   Logging level.
+Debug level enables per-frame QP, metric, and bitrate logging.
+Full level enables hash and weight logging.

    **Values:**  0:ERROR; 1:WARNING; 2:INFO **(Default)**; 3:DEBUG; 4:FULL -1:NONE

-.. option:: --log 3

-   produces a log file that records results per frame

 .. option:: --output, -o